Is an LCHF diet really a great option for type 1 diabetes? What do people with a lot of experience say?

 First, fat from the food is not converted into glucose, as carbohydrates and even protein are to some extent.
 LCHF means reducing the amount of carbohydrates in the diet and replacing these with good fats.
 This significantly reduces the blood-sugar spike from food and thereby the need for added insulin.
-By working with small amounts of carbohydrates in the diet, the risk of major blood-sugar swings and hypoglycemia caused by incorrectly estimated insulin doses is reduced.
+By working with small amounts of carbohydrates in the diet, the risk of major blood-sugar swings and hypoglycemia caused by incorrectly estimated insulin doses is potentially reduced.

 Another factor is that a healthy pancreas secretes an exact amount of insulin that is distributed via the liver into the blood continuously throughout the body.
 When you inject insulin locally the distribution is significantly more uneven as it’s absorbed and spread differently in the body depending on where, how deep and when in relation to the meal it’s injected.
 The uptake of injected insulin may vary by about 30 % and constitutes a factor of uncertainty that makes it difficult to make an accurate assessment of insulin requirements.
 However, if you start with a small amount of carbohydrates the consequences of this uncertainty are reduced.
 Small amounts of carbohydrates will produce small errors.
-Large amounts of carbohydrates and insulin will produce large and potentially dangerous errors.
+Large amounts of carbohydrates and insulin can produce large and potentially dangerous errors.

 Hanna describes LCHF as an effective tool to facilitate the treatment of diabetes.
 Blood sugar immediately stabilizes and doesn’t plummet or shoot through the roof as it could do earlier when she estimated incorrectly, as when guessing the amount of carbohydrate in a sauce when eating out.
 She has chosen to eat a strict LCHF diet, which means that she’s in ketosis most of the time.

 The body then uses ketone bodies as its main fuel and doesn’t need to rely entirely on glucose for energy supply to cells.
 This means that blood sugar won’t fall as quickly as before, which makes it less alarming when you note low blood-sugar levels.